Buddy Landel: Late career (1996–2010)

 After leaving WWF and recovering from his quadriceps injury Landel began wrestling on the independent scene, appearing first for Tennessee Mountain Wrestling and competing for them on multiple occasions.
 Landel also returned to the World Wrestling Council.
 In 1997 and 1998 he would wrestle for numerous other promotions as well, including IWA Mid-South, Ohio Valley Wrestling, NWA New Jersey, and the National Wrestling League.
 Landel won the AIWF World Title in 1998.
 He retired in 2003 where he teamed with Jerry Lawler and Jimmy Valiant defeating Bill Dundee, Mabel, and Jimmy Hart for Memphis Wrestling on September 28, 2003.
 In 2005 he worked at NWA Rocky Top promotion in Knoxville doing color commentary with Tony Basilio.
 Following a six-year absence from the ring, Landel returned at the XCW Mid-West: Legends Of The Louisville Gardens on March 3, 2009, to wrestle Flash Flanagan for the XCW Heavyweight Championship.
 On October 24, 2009, Landel appeared at the TWA Reunion Show in Vorhees, NJ.
 Still holding onto the TWA Heavyweight Championship, he then lost the title to Glen Osbourne.

 Landel was honored as Most Influential WWF/WCW Wrestler from Kentucky by the state's governor and made a Kentucky Colonel in 1990.

 He wrestled his final match at the NWA Wrestle Birmingham: The Big Bang event on November 19, 2010, where he teamed with Cameron Valentine and Greg Valentine to face Brutus Beefcake, Brickhouse Brown, and Jake Roberts.

 On August 27, 2011, Landel was inducted into the Legends Pro Wrestling Hall of Fame.

 Personal life

 Landel acknowledged that in 1985 he began abusing drugs, using them for 10 to 15 years.
 He hoped by talking about the rampant drug abuse in pro wrestling, that he could help newcomers to avoid the trials he went through.
-He also had some trouble with the IRS, but wrestling promoter Jim Crockett helped him pay the tax bill.
+He also had some trouble with the IRS, but wrestling promoter Jim Crockett Jr. helped him pay the tax bill.